-How it came to be that Facebook chose to make your password 94x weaker than it could be
+How it came to be that Facebook chose to make your password 94x weaker than it need be

 There's truth to that statement, there's also a lot of background information I'll cover so you understand it, inside and out.
 As I covered in my encryption post, I described the process wherein a password input by the user is scrambled up.
 This process is one way and it's called hashing.
 I like to think of it as "hash-browns".
 You take a potato, and you scramble it up, and make something completely new.
 Another way to think of it is "rehashing" like when you "rehash" a project you've done, again, turning it into something new.Consider the following hashes created using MD5[?]I picked MD5 purely because it's one of the shorter ones.
 MD5 is perfectly suited for a blog post because it sure isn't suited for securing passwords.
 Every single company that hashes their passwords with MD5 is a liability.
 Read more here..